-Readiness to Proceed (Up to 20 Points) 4.
-Points are awarded to projects that have received all land use and zoning approvals at the time of application.
+Readi Readiness to Proceed (Up to 20 Points) 4.
+Points are awarded to projects that, at the time of application, have received final land use entitlements up to and including preliminary plat approvals, final Comprehensive Plan amendments (if any), final zoning approvals and site plan authorization.
 (5 points) 5.
 Financial Readiness (up to 15 points).
 Points are awarded to projects that have secured funding commitments for permanent funding sources or have no funding gap at the time of application.
 Words synonymous with "consider" or "may" award are not valid or acceptable.
 The calculation below must exclude all first mortgage financing and anticipated Tax Credit proceeds from the current Tax Credit request.
 Committed syndication proceeds from previously reserved Tax Credits may be included in the calculation.
 Acceptable documentation of syndication proceeds from Tax Credits awarded in a previous cycle/round is an executed agreement or letter of intent from a syndicator/investor which is acceptable to the Agency.
-The executed agreement or letter of intent much: (1) be current and dated within 15 days of application; (2) contain a projected closing date; (3) contain a projected equity rate for the purchase of the Tax Credits; and (4) contain a detailed explanation of the assumptions being used by the syndicator/investor to arrive at the projected equity price.
-Total eligible funding secured, awarded orcommitted (exclude first mortgage andsyndication proceeds as described above)\$ Divided by total development cost less first mortgage and excluded syndication proceeds \$ Equals percentage of funds committed, rounded to the nearest tenth% Check box that applies: 70.1% or more of gap funds committed or no gap (15 points) 50.1 - 70.0% of gap funds committed (10 points) 30.1 - 50.0% of gap funds committed (6 points) 10.1 - 30.0% of gap funds committed (2 points) The documentation must be in the form of a project specific Letter of Intent, city or council/board resolution, letter of approval, or statement of agreement or eligibility.
-Commitment documentation must state the amount, terms and conditions and be executed or approved by the lender or contributor and the applicant.
-Please see the Procedural Manual Section VIII.
-A. for additional details.
-If points are claimed and the funding is returned/not used the affordability requirements for that (those) funding source(s) will be included in the Declaration.
+The executed agreement or letter of intent must: (1) be current and dated within 15 days of application; (2) contain a projected closing date; (3) contain a projected equity price for the purchase of the Tax Credits; and (4) contain a detailed explanation of the assumptions being used by the syndicator/investor to arrive at the projected equity price.
+Total eligible funding secured, awarded or committed (exclude first mortgage and syndication proceeds as described above) \$ Divided by total development cost less first mortgage and excluded syndication proceeds \$ Equals percentage of funds committed, rounded to the nearest tenth Check box that applies: 70.1% or more of gap funds committed or no gap (15 points) 50.1 - 70.0% of gap funds committed (10 points) 30.1 - 50.0% of gap funds committed (6 points) 10.1 - 30.0% of gap funds committed (2 points) Please see the Procedural Manual Section VIII.
+A. for details.
+If points are claimed and the funding is returned/not used the affordability requirements for that (those) funding source(s) will be included in the Declaration. nunity Priority Locations (10 Points) 6.
+Points are awarded to projects located on property fully/entirely owned by the Agency, Dakota County, or a municipality in Dakota County at the time of application.